Katikistan/Notes/Networking.md

 ## Flow control
 TCP uses flow control mechanisms to prevent the sender from overwhelming the receiver.
 UDP does not have flow control mechanisms, so the sender can potentially overwhelm the receiver.

 Flow control is a mechanism used to prevent a fast sender from overwhelming a slow receiver.
 It ensures that the receiver can handle the data being sent to it, by regulating the rate at which the sender sends data.
-Flow control is mainly used at the data link layer. ( only has to do with the receiver).
+Flow control is mainly used at the data link layer. (only has to do with the receiver).
 It is done by having the receiver send a window of how much it can receive with its messages.
-Flow control is thus a speedmatching service
+Flow control is thus a speedmatching service.

 TCP provides flow control by having the sender maintain a variable called the receive window.

 Flow control in TCP helps with congestion control by allowing the receiver to limit the amount of data that the sender can send, preventing the sender from overwhelming the network.
 Both flow control and congestion control are necessary for efficient and stable network communication.

+The sender and receiver negotiate a window size during the connection setup, indicating the maximum amount of unacknowledged data that can be in transit.

+## Congestion control vs flow control
+TCP uses various congestion control algorithms, such as Slow Start, Congestion Avoidance, and Fast Retransmit/Fast Recovery, to dynamically adjust the sending rate based on network conditions.
+These algorithms aim to avoid overwhelming the network and respond to signs of congestion to maintain stability and fairness.

+TCP implements flow control through the use of a sliding window mechanism.
+The sender and receiver negotiate a window size during the connection setup, indicating the maximum amount of unacknowledged data that can be in transit.
+The sender adjusts its transmission rate based on the receiver's ability to handle incoming data, preventing congestion at the receiver's end.

+**Congestion control focuses on managing network-wide congestion by adjusting the overall transmission rate, while flow control is concerned with regulating the flow of data between a specific sender and receiver to prevent the receiver from being overwhelmed.**

+By implementing a flow control service, a sender ensures that it never overflows the receive buffers on the receiver by tracking the receive window on the receiver.
+This ensures that there are no wasted packets sent by the sender which cannot be stored in the receive buffer of the receiver and hence reduces the strain on the congestion in the network and helps with congestion control.

+Implementing flow control is not enough for congestion control because flow control only ensures that the senders do not overwhelm the receiver’s buffer but does not ensure that the cumulative effect of sending and receiving between multiple senders and receivers does not exceed the capacity of the links and the routers

 **Recap GBN vs SR:**
 both: Receive window/sending window